nualagr/the-lord-of-the-rings-game/README.md

 An *if* statement was used to check the Boolean value of *isProcessing* and if true, to *return*, stopping any further processes from happening.
 An *or* operator and a further statement checking whether the class of 'face-up' had been applied to the same div was later added to the *if* statement in order to solve the problem of the 'card-flip' sound playing even though the card was in a face-up position.

+Recurring issues surrounded the countdown timer during development, in particular, with the regard to the ability to pause and resume the timer when the user opens the Instructions Modal.
+In order to give the impression of a seamless countdown the resumeTimer method decremented the paused time by one when resuming, however this led to issues when the paused time was zero as it inadvertently called the countdown timer which, upon entering minus figures, would open the Game Over Modal and play the game-over.mp3.
+This issue was resolved by adding *if* and *else* statements to the resumeTimer method in order to check whether the resume time was equal to zero.
+In that case the stopTimer method was called.

 #### Remaining Issues
 The remaining issues regard the playing of in-game sound effects.